sdrobert/pydrobert-kaldi/README.rst

 >>>         # do something
 >>>

 This functionality exists in the `tables` submodule.

-Kaldi logging is automatically tethered to a logger named ``'pydrobert.kaldi'`` from Python's `logging` module.
+By default, Kaldi error, warning, and critical messages are piped to standard error.
+The `logging` submodule provides hooks into python's native logging
+interface: the `logging` module.

 Eventually, I plan on adding hooks for Kaldi audio features and pre-/post-processing.
 However, I have no plans on porting any code involving